theupdateframework/taps/candidate-fulcio-tap.md

 The root certificate or certificate chain for the Fulcio server MUST be obtained using the Sigstore root of trust.

-Using this mechanism, the developer requests a certificate from Fulcio, Fulcio verifies the developer's identity using OIDC, the developer uses the signing key listed in the certificate to sign their targets metadata, and finally the developer uploads the signed metadata.
-This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by the repository and MAY be verified by the end user by verifying the certificate through Fulcio and the timestamp through Rekor.
-The verifier MUST obtain the Rekor root keys using a secure offline method prior to verifying the signature and associated certificate.

 ## Signature format
 A signature using a Fulcio key MUST include the Fulcio certificate for use in verification.
 For this verification, this TAP adds a ‘bundle’ field to ‘signatures’ to replace `sig` for this key type.
 With this field, signatures would look like: